 - Network Control – Enables larger control systems to communicate with the IP subsystem

 - Configuration & Monitoring – Enables system-wide configuration and system monitoring

 - Authentication and Access Control – Enables proper permissions and security measures

 Customers want their IP Gateways to interoperate seamlessly.
-Endpoint Validation is the only ay to guarantee this.
-Sony NMI is the only current solution to offer End Point Validation for all new products, guaranteeing full interoperability out of the box.
+Endpoint Validation is the only way to guarantee this.
+ST 2110 accomplishes this through industry interops, sponsored by the JT-NM.

 When should we expect the complete ecosystem?

 The Joint Task Force on Networked Media (JT-NM) released a roadmap, which shows the progress of standards and specifications, how the underlying technologies are expected to evolve, and when it is expected to be widely available to build interoperable multi-vendor systems.